blackboard/anthologydevdocs/docs/developer-portal/rate-limit-migration.md

 - When is this change going to be applied?

-  This change is planned to be deployed in the [month] release on [date].
+  This change is planned to be deployed in the June release on 06/04/2024.

 - What is the new rate limit algorithm that is going to be implemented?